The Challenge

 The approach

-SUSTCERT4BIOBASED has designed a solid methodological approach to support the wider adoption of certification schemes and labels for biobased products in European industries.
+SUSTCERT4BIOBASED follows a comprehensive and well-defined methodological approach to facilitate the wider adoption of certification schemes and labels for biobased products in European industries.

 Project Factsheet